bump5236/ML_biped/README.md

 # ML_biped
-Applying machine learning to walking and running robots
+In order to apply machine learning to walking and running robots

 ### Member
 Sanada/Suzuki/Shinagawa